EdgeConneX acquires Munich data centre, plans for expansion

 The new Munich facility brings the company's total number of Europe facilities to nine.

-The edge data centre will offer a carrier-neutral facility for cloud, content, network and IT providers to deploy their infrastructure in close proximity to their customers in the region while benefiting from high performance, security, availability, and economics for their services.
+The edge data center will offer a carrier-neutral facility for cloud, content, network and IT providers to deploy their infrastructure in close proximity to their customers in the region while benefiting from high performance, security, availability, and economics for their services.

 "Munich has been an historically important market for network and content peering and is now seeing substantial growth as a cloud epicenter as well," says EdgeConneX EMEA managing director Dick Theunissen.